Assalamu’alaikum and welcome to Reception

 Show and Tell will start each Monday.
 Please remember to check dates for when your child will take part.
 And please rehearse at home beforehand to make the session as beneficial as possible.

-Children will recite Surah Naas every day and will continue to be trained in basic Islamic etiquettes, for example greeting one another with Salaam, saying Jazakhallah khair.
-This half term they will learning duaas before they sleep and when they wake up.
+Children will recite Surah’s Fatiha-Masad every day and will continue to be trained in basic Islamic etiquettes, for example greeting one another with Salaam, saying Jazakhallah khair.
+This half term they will learning the names of different prayers, Fajr, Dhur, Asr, Maghreb and Ish’a.
+They will also taught the different prayer positions such as sujood, ruku etc.

 Homework is handed out every Friday and should be returned by Tuesday.
 We do keep a record of homework and reading, so please be punctual in completing and handing in homework.
 Homework is a very important aspect of learning in EYFS, please ensure your child completes homework regularly.